Complaints Handling Procedure

 Eligible complainants include:

-- Trusts which have a net asset value of less than £1m
+- A trustee of a trust which have a net asset value of less than £5m.

 Once we have completed our investigation, we will write to you with the results of our investigation and explain our conclusion.